 - Instead of turnip pickles, use sliced pepperoncini peppers, banana peppers, olives, or cucumber pickles

-- Instead of tortillas, use lavash, or put the fillings inside of a pita or use lavash (I found some recently at Imperfect Foods!)
+- Instead of tortillas, put the fillings inside of a pita or use lavash (I found some recently at Imperfect Foods!)

 - Instead of black bean hummus, use sun-dried tomato hummus or kalamata olive hummus

 - Instead of brown rice, use bulgur, quinoa, freekeh, or farro

 Double hummus wraps are a full meal in their own right.
 But you can fill them out for lunch or dinner with any of the following: